Are you planning a trip to the south of France and are looking for the best destinations?

 There is only one word to explain the Verdon Gorge – WOW.

-Gorges du Verdon was carved by the river into the limestone and creates one of the most breathtaking backdrops to any photo.
+Gorges du Verdon was carved by the river into the limestone and creates one of the most breathtaking backdrops in any photo.
 It’s a mecca for rock climbers, hikers, canoeists, and photographers alike.

 The best way to explore the gorge is with your own vehicle, as the public transport system is not great in the area and there aren’t any trains nearby.